How to buy a certified pre-owned car

 - Franchise dealerships.
 If you have a certain brand you wish to drive, check out car dealerships owned by specific auto brands.

 - Rentals.
 Dealerships specializing in former rental cars, such as Hertz or Enterprise also tend to be a good option to shop for CPO vehicles.
+But rentals may have been put through more than your average used car.

 - Pre-owned car dealerships.
 Here you’ll also find certified pre-owned vehicles.